VicSchbt/VicSchbt/README.md

-# 😄 Pronouns:
-She/Her

 # Hi there 👋

-I am Victoire, I am in an engineering school in France.
-I'm doing a study-work program, at DGFIP, in web development and I worked with Vue.JS on my first year.
+I am Victoire, I am in an software engineer working at Deacthlon Digital in France.
-The second year of my study-work program is on Data Sciences (Python) and Flutter.
-The last is a bout creating a serious game with Unity.

-* *Currently* : Software engineering student at IMT Atlantique (France).
+* *Currently* : Software engineer at Decathlon Digital.
+* *Previously* :Software engineering student at IMT Atlantique (France, graduated in 2023).
 * *Previously* : Student at IUT A Lille (France) in Computer Sciences (graduated in 2020).

 # 🔭 I’m currently working on ...